Table of Contents

-Typically, the triad of subdural hematoma, retinal bleeding, and swelling in the brain can be found.
-In 85 % of cases, the aforementioned retinal bleeding can be seen.
-As far as differential diagnosis are concerned, other causes to be considered can be ruled out by simultaneous fractures of long hollow bones and histological findings of diffuse axonal damage.Other common findings are finger marks on the baby’s shoulders, arms, and thorax.
-When presenting at the clinic, symptoms are lethargy, vomiting, and cramps caused by the increasing pressure in the brain.
-The diagnosis is made via babygram (an X-ray of the entire body of the infant), skull CT, and ophthalmic examination.
+Typically, the triad of subdural hematoma, retinal bleeding and swelling in the brain can be found.
+In 85 % of the cases, the aforementioned retinal bleeding can be seen.
+As far as differential diagnosis are concerned, other causes to be considered can be ruled out by simultaneous fractures of long hollow bones and histological findings of diffuse axonal damage.Other common findings are finger marks on the baby’s shoulders, arms and thorax.
+When presenting at the clinic, symptoms are lethargy, vomiting and cramps caused by the increasing pressure in the brain.
+The diagnosis is made via babygram (an X-ray of the entire body of the infant), skull CT and ophthalmic examination.

 Whiplash shaken infant syndrome

 In cases of children being shaken repeatedly, chronic subdural hematomas and metaphyseal fractures of the long hollow bones, caused by acceleration and deceleration mechanisms, can be found.